HalleypC/Mini-Project-IV/.ipynb_checkpoints/README-checkpoint.md

 I then saved my model to a pickle file and created an app python file to be deployed to the AWS cloud.
 Once deployed the scoring results of the model could be testing within my notebook.

 ## Results/Demo
-My model's best performance was 80.6% accurate.
+My model's best performance had a score of 0.77.

 ## Challanges
 I struggled with custom functions that could be added to my pipeline.